Pedestrian Accident Attorney in Denver

 Serving Accident Victims and Families in Colorado

 It’s easy to see why Colorado residents and visitors enjoy walking and cycling in such a beautiful state.
 Our state’s many sunny days, open spaces, bike paths and pedestrian-friendly cities provide the perfect environment for enjoying the fresh air and mountain views.
-In some of the traffic-choked urban areas in the Denver metro, it’s often more practical and efficient to walk or ride a bike than it is to drive.
+In some of the traffic-choked urban areas in the Denver metro, it’s often more practical and efficient—not to mention better exercise—to walk or bike the Cherry Creek Trail than it is to drive.

 Despite the many benefits of walking and biking, these activities are not without certain risks.
 For bicyclists and pedestrians, one of the biggest dangers is cars and trucks on the road, often moving at high speeds.